Supporting Businesses and Individuals Through Uncertain Times

 Loan programs available to help your business include:

 - Paycheck Protection Program Loans: A $659 billion business loan program established by the CARES Act and implemented by the Small Business Administration to help small businesses, self-employed workers, sole proprietors and certain nonprofit organizations continue paying their workers.
 Available at a one percent interest rate for amounts generally up to the lesser of $10 million or 2 ½ times average monthly payroll for 2019, PPP loans can be used for payroll, benefits, mortgage interest, rent, utilities and other debt, and may be partially or fully forgiven if a business maintains its employee count and wage levels.
+The “Covered Period” for spending PPP loan funds was originally 8 weeks following loan disbursement, but on June 5, 2020 was extended to 24 weeks.
 The deadline to apply for a PPP loan was initially June 30, 2020, but on July 4, 2020 the deadline was extended to August 8, 2020.
-As of July 10, 2020 approximately $130 billion in funds remained available.
+When the application period closed on August 8, 2020 $134 billion in funds remained unspent.
+To avoid making payments borrowers are required to apply for loan forgiveness within 10 months after the end of the borrower’s Covered Period.

 - Economic Injury Disaster Loans: An established Small Business Administration loan program that helps small businesses, independent contractors, nonprofit organizations and agricultural organizations overcome the loss of revenue during a declared disaster, including the COVID-19 pandemic.
 Loans carry an interest rate of 3.75% (2.75% for nonprofits) and can be used for payroll, benefits, working capital and other expenses.
-Loan amounts were originally up to $2 million and included an advance of up to $10,000 that was automatically forgiven, but are now capped at $150,000, and the advance is no longer available.
+Loan amounts were originally up to $2 million and included an advance (“EIDL Advance”) of up to $10,000 that was automatically forgiven, but are now capped at $150,000, and funds for the EIDL Advance were fully allocated.

 Resources & News